graphitemaster/neothyne/docs/COLORGRADING.md

 Back in 1931, William David Wright and John Guild created what we now know today as the CIE XYZ color space.
-Derived from a series of experiments done by those two in the 1920s they discovered the following facts about color.
-In our field of vision, Green is represented in the widest range; Magenta is the opposite color.
+Derived from a series of experiments done by those two in the 1920s they discovered the following facts about color: In our field of vision, Green is represented in the widest range; Magenta is the opposite color.
 Blue represents the remaining range of wavelengths in our field of vision, also balanced by Yellow as the opposite color.
-There is also 90 degrees from Green and Magenta on the color wheel.
-From these two alone we can identify any color on the wheel (as well as some imaginary ones.)
+These findings are why we balance color in terms of Green/Megenta, and Blue/Yellow.

 Realize now, that each of these colors has a direct or indirect effect on one another.
 If one area of the current scene is too Green and you pull it out, the